-- You have the right to receive advice from military legal assistance on procedures involving mechanisms for resolving disputes with the property management company or property manager in include mediation, arbitration, and filing claims against the Landlord.
-(Right 13) - Legal Assistance Office POC: Legal Office/Staff Judge Advocate: (907) 353-6557. - Residents can place work orders via phone, online through the Resident Portal, or via the MilitaryCafe app for their phone.
-Track Progress via the portal or by phone. - Work order or maintenance ticket to be closed only once the tenant and MHO signs off. - The right to enter into a dispute resolution process, as provided in section 2894 of this title, should all other methods be exhausted and, in which case, a decision in favor of the tenant may include a reduction in rent or an amount to be reimbursed or credited to the tenant.
-(Right 14) - The right to have the tenant's basic allowance housing payments segregated and held in escrow, with approval of a designated commander, and not used by the property owner, property manager, or landlord pending completion of the dispute resolution process.
-(Right 15) - The right to have reasonable advance notice of any entrance by the Landlord, Military Housing staff, or chain of command into the housing unit, expect in the case of an emergency or abandonment of the housing unit.
-(Right 16) - Notice may be delivered in person, via email, text, and/or by phone
+Work order or maintenance tickets should only be closed after the tenant and AHO signs off.

+- The right to enter into a dispute resolution process, as provided in section 2894 of this title, should all methods be exhausted and, in which case, a decision in favor of the tenant may include a reduction in rent, or an amount to be reimbursed or credited to the tenant.
+(Right 14) - The tenant has the right to enter into the dispute resolution process to have the basic allowance housing payments segregated and held in escrow, with approval of a designated commander, and not used by the property owner, property manager, or landlord pending completion of the dispute resolution process.
+(Right 15) - The right to have reasonable advance notice of any entrance by the Landlord, Installation housing staff, or chain of command into the housing unit, expect in the case of an emergency or abandonment of the housing unit.
+(Right 16) - We currently give a minimum 48 hours of notice to residents via email notification or by phone

 - The right to not pay non-refundable fees or have application of rent credits arbitrarily withheld.
-(Right 17) - NHC does not require residents to pay non-refundable fees or have application of rent credits arbitrarily withheld. - The right to expect common documents, forms, and processes for housing units will be the same for all Army Installations, to the maximum extent applicable without violating local, state, or federal regulations.
-(Right 18) - o Lend Lease, the private partner and managing member of NHC, does have standardized documents, forms, and processes for housing units
+(Right 17) - Pet deposit \$200 per pet/maximum of two pets per home - The right to expect common documents, forms, and processes for housing units will be the same for all Army Installations, to the maximum extent applicable without violating local, state, or federal regulations.
+(Right 18)